astanabe/wp-simple-widgets-control/README.md

-# wp-simple-appearance-control
+# wp-simple-widgets-control
-A simple appearance control plugin for WordPress
+A simple widgets visibility control plugin for WordPress